epiqc/ScaffCC/README.md

 Applies the communication penalty to timesteps.

 All output files are placed in a new directory to avoid cluttering.

+### 5. Rotation Generator: gen\_rotation/

+This is a C++ implemetation of the *library construction* method for generating *Rz* rotations.
+The main features of this generator include:
+  - Powered by [gridsynth](http://www.mathstat.dal.ca/~selinger/newsynth/), the package can generate rotation sequences that approximate arbitray *Rz* angles, up to given precision.
+  - Generate libraries of rotation sequences given use-defined precision and storage requirements, trading storage for execution time.
+  - Dynamically concatenate rotation sequences at run time using generated libraries.

+Detailed description and usage can be found in the subdirectory [scripts/gen_rotations/](https://github.com/epiqc/ScaffCC/tree/master/scripts/gen_rotations).

+### 6. Test Correctness of RKQC Programs: RKQCVerifier/

+RKQCVerifier is a tool that helps verify the correctness of RKQC applications.
+For detailed description and usage, please refer to the subdirectory [scripts/RKQCVerifier/](https://github.com/epiqc/ScaffCC/tree/master/scripts/RKQCVerifier).

+### 7. Braidflash

+Braidflash is a software for efficient simulation of braids in the context of surface error correction of quantum applications.
+For further explanation and to cite this tool, please refer to the following publication:

+> A. Javadi-Abhari, P. Gokhale, A. Holmes, D. Franklin, K. R. Brown, M. R. Martonosi, F. T. Chong, “Optimized Surface Code Communication in Superconducting Quantum Computers,” IEEE/ACM MICRO, Cambridge, MA, 2017

+Detailed description and usage can be found in the subdirectory [braidflash/](https://github.com/epiqc/ScaffCC/tree/master/braidflash).

 Built-in Quantum Applications
 =============================